emerconn/dlqt/README.md

 ### `dlqt`

-- Developer oriented, for reading and retriggering DLQ messages
+- CLI tool for interacting with the API service and directly interacting with DLQ messages
-- uses Entra auth (MSAL) via App Registrations
+- uses MSAL auth for the API, uses `az login` for direct DLQ access
 - run `dlqt -h` for usage info

-### `dlqtools`

-- Admin oriented, for managing/testing DLQ messages
-- uses `az login` for auth (requires Service Bus Data Owner role)
-- run `dlqtools -h` for usage info

 ### `api`